shitchell/QuantumChoice/README.md

 But if you base a decision off of quantum randomness... oh boy. *Now* you're making a decision that can't be predicted by math and physical laws. *Now* your decision isn't simply some inevitable result of fate.

-So introduce some quantum randomness into your life and write a new script--yours.
+So introduce some quantum randomness into your life and write a new script.
 Break free from determinism :)